 Passover is undeniably a tough time for bakers and their fans.
 As much as anything, a certain degree of lightness is central to baking, and as much as flavor matters—and it does—texture matters even more.
 At Passover, all the rules are thrown out.

 Passover is a challenge.
 We are asked to go without, even if just for a week, to recall those who went without much more, and for so much longer.
 That is the general thrust of the holiday, and thankful for it as we are, we’re still food people at heart, and would really love for our seder grub to taste as good as possible, thank you very much.

-Over its six-year run, Breads Bakery has become the place in New York to score seder fare so good, you’d swear it violates at least one commandment.
-On a rainy Wednesday in April, I fought my way through a sea of babka-armed bubbes to get the real scoop on the best of Breads Bakery for Passover, from Peleg himself.
+Over its seven-year run, Breads Bakery has become the place in New York to score seder fare so good, you’d swear it violates at least one commandment.
+On a rainy Wednesday last spring, I fought my way through a sea of babka-armed bubbes to get the real scoop on the best of Breads Bakery for Passover from Gadi Peleg himself.

 Flourless cookies are certainly not easy to do well, but cakes are the code bakers have been trying to crack ever since the gluten-free revolution took hold.
 Breads Bakery makes a sinfully decadent flourless chocolate torte as good as any, and for a lighter option, the moist and airy coconut chocolate chip cake is a near-perfect illustration of modern baking, sans flour.

 Breads' Flourless Brownie Cake (2-pack), $34.95 on Goldbelly

 Try some of Breads best, even if you're not in NYC.